RV Care & Preventive Maintenance RV DIY® Online Video Training

 RV Care & Preventive Maintenance Video Training Program

 This RV 101 video training program can be viewed from computers, tablets, and smartphones.
-The course material includes full-feature videos, written text, short bonus video segments, related articles written by your instructor Mark Polk, helpful tips & tricks, fun RV University play & learn crossword puzzles and quizzes to help you retain the information.
+The course material includes full-feature videos, (with some downloadable segments), written text, short bonus video segments, related articles written by your instructor Mark Polk, helpful tips & tricks, fun RV University play & learn crossword puzzles and quizzes to help you retain the information.

 Purchasing an RV is a major investment, similar to your automobile or home.
 To protect your investment, and get many years of reliable service and use from your RV there are certain measures you need to take.
 There are three types of maintenance for your RV.
 Preventive maintenance, which is the purpose of this video course, scheduled maintenance and emergency maintenance.